America Ferrera: Further projects and Barbie (2023–present)

-Personal life

-Ferrera first met actor, director, and writer Ryan Piers Williams when he cast her in a student film at USC.
-The couple got engaged in June 2010, and married on June 27, 2011.
-On January 1, 2018, Ferrera and Williams revealed that they were expecting their first child.
-She announced on her Instagram page on May 29, 2018, that she had given birth that month to a boy, Sebastian.
-On May 4, 2020, Ferrera gave birth to a girl, Lucia.
-On June 27, 2020, Ferrera announced that she and Williams had been together for a total of 15 years.

-In 2018, her edited anthology of stories, American Like Me: Reflections on Life Between Cultures, was published by Gallery Publishing Group.

-Political activities
+In 2023, Ferrera appeared as Gloria in the film Barbie, for which she received Academy Award, SAG, and two Critics' Choice nominations (Supporting Actress and Ensemble Cast).

+In February 2024 it was announced that Ferrera would star in and executive produce an Amazon Prime Video series about artist Ana Mendieta.
+The work is based on a book by Robert Katz, to be scripted by Cherise Castro Smith and co-executive produced by Amazon MGM Studios and Plan B Entertainment.
+She will appear in the third season of Marvel Studios' What If...? as Ranger Morales, a brand-new original character.
+She was originally set to star in Pixar's sci-fi adventure film Elio, but left the project in August 2024 due to scheduling conflicts.

+Activism

 Ferrera has been politically active.
 During the 2008 presidential primaries, she, alongside Chelsea Clinton and Amber Tamblyn, led the Hillblazers organization in support of Hillary Clinton's campaign.

 Ferrera attended both the 2012 Democratic National Convention in Charlotte, North Carolina, and the 2016 Democratic National Convention in Philadelphia.
 At the 2016 convention, she addressed the delegates as a speaker, sharing the stage with Lena Dunham.

 Ferrera has been active, through her involvement with the organization Voto Latino and by appearing on various news programs, in getting Latinos in the United States to vote.
 Ferrera also works with Eva Longoria to co-host She Se Puede, a digital lifestyle platform which encourages voting within the Latina community.
-As a continuation of their work prior to the 2020 presidential campaign, Ferrera and Longoria recently held a textbanking event with VoteRiders to educate voters about Georgia's strict Voter ID laws ahead of the Georgia Senate runoff.
+As a continuation of their work prior to the 2020 presidential campaign, Ferrera and Longoria held a textbanking event with VoteRiders to educate voters about Georgia's strict Voter ID laws ahead of the Georgia Senate runoff.

 Ferrera was the opening speaker for the Women's March on Washington on January 21, 2017.

 Ferrera spoke at the Families Belong Together protest on June 30, 2018.

-Fighting sexual harassment

-In October 2017, Ferrera began her participation in the #MeToo campaign, publicly revealing that she was sexually harassed when she was 9 years old.
+In October 2017, Ferrera began her participation in the #MeToo campaign, publicly revealing that she was sexually harassed when she was nine years old.
 She did not reveal any details about the harassment or the person who harassed her.
 In January 2018, Ferrera was a founding member of the Time's Up legal defense fund.

-Soccer investment
+In May 2024, Ferrera became IOM Global Goodwill Ambassador.